abey79/vsketch/README.rst

 Contributing
 ============

-Pull-request are most welcome contributions.
-The best way is to contact the author on the `Drawingbots Discord server <https://discordapp.com/invite/XHP3dBg>`_.
+Issues and pull-request are most welcome contributions.
+Let's get the discussion started on the `Drawingbots Discord server <https://discordapp.com/invite/XHP3dBg>`_.